Your bank may offer 100’s of products and plans. Promise Money has over 10,000

-Of course an alternative is remortgaging or asking your lender if you can borrow more money if you have enough equity in your property.
+Of course an alternative is remortgaging is asking your existing lender if you can borrow more money.
+That assuming you still meet their policies and you have enough equity in your property.
 However, most mortgage lenders are reluctant to lend to people with bad credit but it may be an option if your credit issues are only minor.
 We will consider these options as part of our overall advice.

 Unsecured Personal Loans

 An unsecured personal loan is a loan where you don’t put up an asset as security.
 This means if you fail to keep up repayments no assets can be repossessed.
 However these types of loans are very dependent on credit score so can be very difficult to get with a poor credit score.
 Also the amount you can borrow is significantly lower than if you were to borrow the money secured on an asset.